curbengh/curbengh.github.io/source/about/index.md

 - [**hexo-nofollow**](https://github.com/curbengh/hexo-nofollow) is a Hexo plugin that adds [`rel="external nofollow noopener noreferrer"`](https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types) to all external links in your blog posts for security, privacy and SEO.

-- [**urlhaus-filter**](https://gitlab.com/curben/urlhaus-filter) is a [uBlock Origin](https://github.com/gorhill/uBlock/)-compatible blocklist to block malicious websites that are being used for malware distribution.
-The blocklist is derived from Abuse.ch [URLhaus](https://urlhaus.abuse.ch/).
+- [**urlhaus-filter**](https://gitlab.com/curben/urlhaus-filter) is a set of URL- and host-based blocklists to block malicious websites that are being used for malware distribution.
+The URL-based blocklist is typically as a [uBlock Origin](https://github.com/gorhill/uBlock/) filter.
+The dataset is derived from Abuse.ch [URLhaus](https://urlhaus.abuse.ch/).

 ## Publications